 In this context, "displace a U.S. resident" means that an on-campus employer may not remove a U.S. worker to hire a foreign student.

-You should check with the OIS before engaging in employment with any of non-Temple organizations.
-For example, the 7-11 on Liacouras walk can be "counted" as on campus employment while the 7-11 at 15th and Cecil B. More Avenue cannot.
+You should check with the ISSS before engaging in employment with any of non-Temple organizations.
 If you are offered a position with a business listed as eligible for on campus employment BUT they demand to see authorization from the USCIS then you may not work there unless you secure that permission from the USCIS.
-See emplelig for details.
+See: http://www.temple.edu/isss/employment/f1.html for details.

-You can find on campus jobs (BAD LINK) at https://hospats.adminsvc.temple.edu/students/Student_CSS_internal/CSSPage_Welcome.asp.
-Do not apply for any positions that indicate a desire for a student with "work-study".
-Work Study is federally funded financial aid for which international students in F1 or J1 status are not eligible.
+Note: Do not apply for any positions that indicate a desire for a student with "work-study".
+Work Study is federally funded financial aid for which international students in F-1 or J-1 status are not eligible.

 In the preface to the October 1991 regulations, INS elaborates on its conception of "educational affiliation by contract."
 The Service acknowledges that expansion of the definition of on-campus work was a response to complaints "that many professors have contract-based research grants which are not payable through the educational institutions.
 Including this type of ‘contractually based educational affiliation' would enable graduate students to conduct research under the supervision of their professors.
 Noting the similarity in the above-described employment and a graduate research assistantship, the Service adopted this suggestion."
 [Supplementary Information to 8 CFR 214, Federal Register, 29 October 1991, p.
 55609]